 Step 3: Press "F10" to save changes and quit from BIOS.

-If this method doesn't work, the MBR disk could be damaged and you may jump to Solution 4 to find the MBR disk repair method.
+If this method doesn't work, the MBR disk could be damaged and you may jump to Solution 4 to fix MBR Windows10 or newer operating system with preofssional MBR repair method.

 Both wrong operation and virus infection can damage MBR, which locates in the first sector - usually sector 0 of the hard disk.
 Thus, Windows will not boot.
 You can try to repair MBR using the Windows installation disk in Command Prompt.